Explore Courses

 Share:

-• Hanoi Medical University has announced that its online application portal for the 2025–26 MBBS intake is now open, with a priority deadline of June 30, 2025.
-The university has also expanded its English-medium MBBS seats to accommodate more international students this year.
+The latest update highlights that Hanoi Medical University has officially opened its online application portal for the 2025–26 MBBS intake, with a priority deadline of June 30, 2025.
+To meet the growing demand from international students, the university has also expanded its English-medium MBBS seats, ensuring wider access to quality education.

 MBBS in Vietnam: Overview